BE5058 - Metabolism (2023/24)

 On successful completion of this module students will be able to:

-6. Develop transferable skills through accurate writing and science communication
+4. Develop transferable skills through accurate writing and science communication and use the portfolio preparation as a vehicle to reflect on their employability and personal development.

-The module will be assessed by means of a coursework component and an unseen in-class test (1 hour) (40%).
-The coursework will consist of a practical report (1000 words) (60%)
+The module will be assessed by means of a coursework component and an exam of short answer questions.
+The coursework will consist of a practical report & PDP portfolio.
+There are quizzes to provide formative feedback.

 To pass the module students need to achieve a minimum aggregate mark of 40%.